lllnnll/xtrem-craft-workshop/docs/solution/11-example-mapping.md

 Then I get 12 USD
 ```

-### Bank can convert the exchange rate to his pivot currency
+### Bank can convert the exchange rate to his pivot currency by dividing
 ```gherkin
 Given a bank with pivot currency EUR
     And exhange rate to USD equals to 1.2